Measuring the Time-Varying Market Efficiency in the Prewar and Wartime Japanese Stock Market, 1924-1943: Introduction

+In an overview of the AMH literature, \citet{lim2011esm} show that various methods, time-varying parameter models, and conventional statistical inferences with rolling windows have been employed to explore whether stock market efficiency changes over time.
+Previous studies also detect the periods when the market has been inefficient to explore whether business cycles, bubbles, and economic crises in financial markets have specific dynamics and clarify whether their evolution determines such market dynamics, as mentioned by \citet{lo2005rem}.
+Studies such as \citet{ito2009mdt}, \citet{ito2014ism,ito2016eme}, \citet{kim2011srp}, \citet{lim2013aus}, and \cite{noda2016amh} affirm that stock markets evolve over time in accordance with the changes in market conditions.
+However, there are few studies on stock market efficiency from a historical perspective, owing to the low availability of prewar and wartime stock market data (except for the U.S. and Japan).

-For the prewar U.S. stock market, two major long-run datasets exist, namely, the Dow Jones Industrial Average index and the S\&P 500 composite index. \citet{choudhry2010ww2} investigates endogenous structural breaks in the U.S. stock market using the daily Dow Jones Industrial Average index during the World War II (WWII) period using \citetapos{perron1997feb} a structural shift-oriented test.
-He concludes that the breakpoints in the market are consistent with major historical events during the war. \citet{kim2011srp} apply the daily Dow Jones Industrial Average index from 1900 to 2009 to examine time-varying return predictability using automatic variance ratio-based test statistics.\footnote{Some test statistics are as follows: \citetapos{choi1999trw} automatic variance ratio test, \citetapos{escanciano2006gst} generalized spectral test, and \citetapos{escanciano2009apt} automatic portmanteau test.} They find strong evidence indicating that return predictability changes over time, and it is associated with stock market volatility and economic fundamentals.
-Furthermore, they show that return predictability is time-varying due to changing market conditions, which is consistent with the implications of the AMH. \citet{ito2016eme} employs the monthly S\&P composite index from 1871 to 2012 when applying a generalized least square (GLS)-based time-varying autoregressive (AR) model to investigate whether the U.S. stock market evolves over time.
-They conclude that market efficiency has changed through time, the U.S. stock market has evolved over time, and the AMH is supported in the U.S. stock market.
+Two major long-run datasets exist for the prewar and wartime U.S. stock market: the Dow Jones Industrial Average index and the S\&P composite index. \citet{choudhry2010ww2} investigates endogenous structural breaks in the U.S. stock market using the daily Dow Jones Industrial Average index during World War I I (WWI I).
+He finds that the market's breakpoints are consistent with major historical events during the war and that these events are correctly reflected in stock returns from the perspective of semi-strong market efficiency. \citet{kim2011srp} applies the daily Dow Jones Industrial Average index from 1900 to 2009 to examine the predictability of time-varying returns using automatic variance ratio-based test statistics.\footnote{Examples of test statistics include \citetapos{choi1999trw} automatic variance ratio test, \citetapos{escanciano2006gst} generalized spectral test, and \citetapos{escanciano2009apt} automatic portmanteau test.} They find compelling evidence of changes in return predictability over time, as well as an association between return predictability and both stock market volatility and economic fundamentals.
+This finding is consistent with the implications of the AMH.
+By employing the monthly S\&P composite index from 1871 to 2012 along with a generalized least squares (GLS)-based time-varying autoregressive (TV-AR) model, \citet{ito2016eme} conclude that market efficiency in the U.S. stock market changes over time, confirming the application of the AMH to the U.S. stock market.